mtomison/Sleep_Analysis/index.md

 ## Improvement Ideas
-- Save user inputs and retrain model as more data gets gathered.
+- Save user inputs and retrain model as more data is gathered.
-- Format so no matter what a user put in the freeform fields, it would either translate to the appropriate number format or kick back an error.
+- Format user inputs to adhere to needed numbers or trigger an error.